PanLech/WildRebooter/README.md

 ```bash
 python rebooter.py
 ```
 Then keep using the computer.
-When the computer stops responding, use another machine to add `STOP_NOW` to the Google Doc, which will cause the script to stop the configured process (for example `rider64.exe`).
-If computer is still not responding, add `REBOOT_NOW` to the Google Doc for a forceful reboot.
+When the computer stops responding, use another machine to add `KILL` to the Google Doc, which will cause the script to kill the configured process (for example `rider64.exe`).
+If computer is still not responding, add `REBOOT` to the Google Doc for a forceful reboot.
 Clear the Google Doc after script catches the trigger word.

 ---